 Chord Arpeggio Patterns

 The key to getting full use out of the CAGED system is to learn each form’s related arpeggio pattern through the use of guitar tablature and neck diagrams.
 An arpeggio pattern is simply the notes of a chord fretted and played one at a time in ascending and descending scale-like fashion.
 In the same way that you play scale patterns by covering whole positions with all occurrences of related scale tones, you play arpeggio patterns by covering whole positions with all occurrences of related chord tones.
-Arpeggio patterns look a bit different than their related chord shapes because each position has extra chord tones that go unused.
+Arpeggio patterns look a bit different than their related chord shapes because each chord shape is usually surround by unused related chord tones.
 When you see all related chord tones laid out in front of you, that’s when the fun begins.
 Instead of confining yourself to using standard chord shapes and fingerings, you can grab groups of chord tones in any manner you see fit.
 You can opt to play only a certain grouping of strings, you can space the chord tones out by skipping over some strings, and you can put a note other than the root in the bass position.
 In fact, when you master the CAGED system, you can literally play any of its chords in any form anywhere on the neck.
 Instead of needing to always refer to a chord chart, you can create chord shapes yourself.

 Chord Inversions and Voicings